Coaching Services

 The different types of coaching.

-When I launched my coaching practice in 2013, I wanted to be clear on the difference between coaching and consulting, primarily because for almost 20 years before that, I was working as a consultant.
-To help distinguish the difference between coaching and consulting, I wrote this…
+When our partner, Jay Hidalgo, launched his coaching practice in 2013, he wanted to be clear on the difference between coaching and consulting, primarily because for almost 20 years before that, he worked as a consultant.
+To help distinguish the difference between coaching and consulting, he wrote this…

-Once I explain this difference, most people give me the “Ahhh, got it” response, and then we move on to the next question… so, what kind of coaching do you do?
-My response is usually, “I’m a business and leadership coach”.
-If you’re like most people who ask me that question and receive that response, you’re thinking, “What does that mean exactly?”
+Once we explain this difference, most people give the “Ahhh, got it” response, and then we move on to the next question… so, what kind of coaching do you do?
+Our response is usually, “We're business and leadership coaches”.
+If you’re like most people who ask that question and receive that response, you’re thinking, “What does that mean exactly?”

 But, what is a business and life coach?

 Great question.
-In thinking about how to answer it, I thought I’d dig a little deeper and answer by providing insight on the different types of coaching being offered today.
-Before sitting down to write this, I thought I’d briefly describe to the 2 or 3 types of coaching available, and give examples of what each covers.
-Before doing so, I did a quick Google search on “types of coaching”.
+In thinking about how to answer it, let's dig a little deeper and answer by providing insight on the different types of coaching being offered today.
+As an experiment, we conducted a quick Google search on “types of coaching.”
 The first featured snippet was from the Universal Coach Institute.
-They list 2 categories of coaching: Business and Personal.
-From there, they list close to 100 specific types of coaching from those two categories. (did you know there are three kinds of Vegan coaches?)
+They listed two categories of coaching: Business and Personal.
+From there, they listed close to 100 specific types of coaching from those two categories.
+Did you know there are three kinds of vegan coaches?

-Don’t worry, I’m not going to give a definition of all 100… Instead, I’ll share with you my perspective on the kinds of coaching I’m most often asked about.
-I hope this will help you ask the right questions as you think about working with a coach.
+Don’t worry, we won't define all 100… Instead, we’ll share our perspective on the kinds of coaching we're most often asked about.
+We hope this will help you ask the right questions as you think about working with a coach.

-The best coaches know their niche and don’t try to be all things to all people, which is why I’ve focused on business and leadership coaching.
-If I can help you in either of those two areas, please feel free to contact me.
+The best coaches know their niche and don’t try to be all things to all people, which is why we’ve focused on business and leadership coaching.
+If we can help you in either of those two areas, please feel free to contact me.

 Business Coach